tfwio/smfio/readme.md

 ### BUILD SCRIPT(S)

 The build scripts are configured to MSBUILD from Visual Studio 2017 Community Edition,
-Commented msbuild_path likely points to Visual Studio 2017 Community Edition.
+Commented msbuild_path likely points to Visual Studio 2015 CE.

 Check your setup and modify the batch script(s) accordingly.